TIBCOSoftware/snappydata/docs/reference/command_line_utilities/scala-cli.md

 # snappy-scala CLI

-The snappy-scala CLI is introduced as an experimental feature in the SnappyData 1.2.0 release and is considered a stable feature in the 1.3.0 release.
+The snappy-scala CLI that was introduced as an experimental feature in the SnappyData 1.2.0 release, is considered a stable feature in the 1.3.0 release.
 This is similar to the Spark shell in its capabilities.
 The [Spark documentation](https://spark.apache.org/docs/2.1.1/quick-start.html) defines the Spark shell as follows:

 ***Spark’s shell provides a simple way to learn the API, as well as a powerful tool to analyze data interactively.
 It is available in either Scala (which runs on the Java VM and is thus a good way to use existing Java libraries) or Python.***